Behaviour Change and Well-Being

 Open science

-Researchers in the BCW group are dedicated to conducting high-quality research.
+Researchers in the BCW group are dedicated to conduct high-quality research.
 This means being committed to open science (e.g., pre-registrations, sharing of data and material), combining different methodologies (e.g., laboratory, field, neuroimaging studies) and valuing team science (e.g., local, national and international collaborations).

 Teaching